 Marriage Counseling Questions: The Bottom Line

 Keep these marriage counseling questions in mind when you attend your first therapy session.
-Remember to keep an open mind and allow your spouse to answer these questions honestly.
+Remember to keep an open mind, be patient, and allow your spouse to have the time to answer these questions honestly.